 The n columns in this table include unweighted sample sizes to identify the number of centers with valid data on each of the constructs.
-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.

 ^aSee Table B.3a for all sources of revenue and how they are used.

 ^bDue to the exploratory nature of subgroup estimates, we lower the sample size at which we suppress estimates from 30 to 10 cases.
 Estimates may be less reliable because they are based on a smaller sample of cases.